-Baits carrying the second-generation anticoagulant difethialone are now in the market in the UK.
+Baits carrying the second-generation anticoagulant difethialone have been on the market in the UK for some time.
 In studies conducted at the University of Reading on the potency of second-generation anticoagulants (including difethialone) against anticoagulant-susceptible house mice (Prescott et al. 2007), the intrinsic activity of difethialone was greater than bromadiolone and similar to difenacoum against male mice, and was less than difenacoum and greater than bromadiolone against female mice.
 It should be held in mind, however, that difethialone baits contain 0.0025% of the active substance, while those carrying brodifacoum and flocoumafen can contain up to 0.005% of the active substance (RRAG, 2012).